Introducing our New Electronic Application Process

 - Academic standing of the student during his or her four years in high school;

-- College entrance examination scores (SAT or ACT);
+- U.S. Students only: College entrance examination scores (SAT or ACT);

 - Extracurricular activities and leadership;